MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connect using OLE DB

-We support connectivity to the Warehouse or SQL Endpoint using ODBC.
-Make sure you’re running the latest SQL Server drivers: [Microsoft OLE DB Driver for SQL Server - OLE DB Driver for SQL Server | Microsoft Learn](https://learn.microsoft.com/en-us/sql/connect/oledb/oledb-driver-for-sql-server?view=sql-server-ver16)
+We support connectivity to the Warehouse or SQL Endpoint using OLE DB.
+Make sure you’re running the latest [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server).

 ## Connect using DBT